Ken Watabe: Biography

 He graduated from the second year of Jinrikisha Comedy School JCA.
 Watabe entered a half a year late, and had hardly received classes.

 Personal life

 On April 11, 2017, Watabe married fashion model and actress Nozomi Sasaki, who is sixteen years younger than him.
 Sasaki gave birth to their first child, a son, in September 13, 2018.

-In June 2020, Shūkan Bunshun published allegations that Watabe had been involved in extramarital affairs throughout their relationship, some of which involved secret meetings at accessible toilet restrooms in Roppongi Hills, and for which he would pay his partner 10,000 yen in cash.
+In June 2020, Shūkan Bunshun published allegations that Watabe had been involved in extramarital affairs throughout their relationship, some of which involved secret meetings at accessible toilet restrooms in Roppongi Hills, and for which he would pay his partner ¥10,000 yen in cash.
 Watabe admitted to the relationships and apologized for his behavior, cancelling several of his public appearances.
-Despite this revelation, Sasaki gave birth to a second child, which was born on April 27, 2023.
+Despite this revelation, Sasaki gave birth to a second child, a daughter, which was born on April 27, 2023.